-Plot Needs - 'Travelling' Showpeople
+Plot Needs - Travelling Showpeople that meet the Planning Definition

-- ^{6.44} The 17 households who meet the new definition of Travelling were all found on one private yard.
-Analysis of the household interviews indicated that there is a short-term need for a further 2 additional plots for older teenage children. - ^{6.45} The household demographics suggest that a new household formation rate of 1.50% should be used.
-This gives a total of 5 additional plots through new household formation over the 15 year GTAA period. - ^{6.46} Therefore the overall level of additional need for those households who meet the new definition of a Travelling Showperson is for 7 additional plots over the 15 year GTAA period.
+- 7.45 The 17 households who meet the planning definition were all found on one private yard.
+Analysis of the household interviews indicated that there is a short-term need for a further two additional plots for older teenage children. - 7.46 The household demographics suggest that a new household formation rate of 1.50% should be used.
+This gives a total of five additional plots through new household formation over the 15 year GTAA period. - 7.47 Therefore, the overall level of additional need for those households who meet the planning definition of a Travelling Showperson is for seven additional plots over the 15 year GTAA period.